malishav/OSCOAP/draft-selander-ace-object-security.md

 * The Cipher Text, excluding the Tag, is the encryption of the payload and the encrypted options {{coap-headers-and-options}}, which are present in the unprotected CoAP message.

 * The size of the Tag depends on the Algorithm.
-For the OSCOAP mandatory algorithm AES-CCM-64-64-128, the Tag is 8 bytes.
+For example, for the algorithm AES-CCM-64-64-128, the Tag is 8 bytes.

 * The overhead from the COSE format itself depends on the sizes of the previous fields, and is of the order of 10 bytes.